Service is a pillar of The Oakwood School.

 Finally, one of Oakwood’s Belief Statements beautifully explains the value of community service: We believe that both within and beyond the school walls, students learn that service to others is one of the deepest satisfactions the human spirit can know.

-Oakwood aims to help students develop a sense of responsibility for their community and become empowered citizens who critically engage with the world around them.
 Our goal is to integrate knowledge and understanding with compassion and social responsibility, while we strive to promote empathy for others through diversity of ideas and experiences.
-Each division of the School has developed age-appropriate community service programs to nurture in our students a concern for the communities in which they live and operate and in the world at large.
+Each division of the School has developed age-appropriate community service programs to nurture in our students a concern for the communities and world at large.

-The faculty members of the Lower School are committed to helping their students understand the benefits of service to others.
-As a result, our students begin to see themselves as part of the world in which they live and grow and to understand that they can make a difference in the lives of others.
-One of Oakwood’s key values is the understanding that the need to develop relationships with others and to provide service to others are as basic to human nature as is the need to learn.
-This is part of the everyday language of our students and teachers in the Lower School.
+The faculty members of the Lower School are committed to helping their students understand the benefits of service to others and this is part of the everyday language of our students and teachers in the Lower School.

 Students provide visits and participate in activities with the residents of The Golden Living Center, a retirement and nursing home facility.

-First graders support the Ronald McDonald house by collecting pantry items twice each school year.
-These students also donate $10 per student each spring, thus providing a free night for a family for each $10 donated.
-In addition, first graders create seasonal door decorations for the Ronald McDonald House, and at Halloween, they provide a basket of candy to share at the house.
+First graders support the Ronald McDonald House by collecting pantry items twice each school year, creating seasonal door decorations and providing a basket of candy to share at the house at Halloween to list a few projects.

 Members of the third grade join The Good Deeds Club which meets twice a month.
 The goal of the group is to promote kindness and good citizenship within our school, within the family, and as part of the community at large.
 Members of the club are responsible for collecting the recycling from classrooms as well as maintaining the recycling containers which are picked up once a week at the school.

 Community Service is an integral part of The Oakwood School Upper School.
 By teaching through example, students are exposed to and shown a path of service to the greater world.
-Because true altruism comes from the individual and community service has been a significant part of every student’s existence at Oakwood since Lower School, the Upper School’s stance on community service is one that encourages activity both through school clubs and through individual participation.
+Because true altruism comes from the individual and community service has been a significant part of every student’s existence at Oakwood since Lower School, Upper School community service is directed through school clubs and through individual participation.
 Many clubs are civic or service oriented already and others typically incorporate one or more philanthropic projects in their school year agenda.

 The Upper School Faculty and Administration has assessed the Upper School Community Service program and in doing so, does not require a specific amount of time to be logged.
 Rather, students indicate their service through leadership opportunities and on their advanced education resumes.
 A required amount of service seems counter-productive to the service atmosphere instilled in earlier years.
 The Oakwood Upper School firmly believes in and teaches students to give of themselves as a part of their education and in making a difference in the world.
 (Note: Candidacy for National Honor Society does carry a 20 hour minimum of community service per year prior to the year of eligibility.)